tankucc1no/NIP_CA2_onemax/README.md

 To run this, change the parameters in the function.
 Then you can test the perfomence of the parameters combination.

 ### small_scale()
-The script takes no command line arguments.
+The finction takes no command line arguments.
 This function will search the best parameters combination around the combination you have got in function EA_in_EA().

 # modified_main_function_.py